-Hormone sometimes used in conjunction with oestrogen therapy and also for stopping periods.
+Hormone sometimes used in conjunction with oestrogen therapy.

 Oral progesterone (pills) are taken as a daily dose; depot injections normally last around 12 weeks.

 Progesterone may increase your risk of breast cancer.

 Studies have suggested that progesterone may lead to an increased risk of breast cancer 1, p.174;2.
 Using micronised progesterone may result in a lower risk 3 but this may not remove all risk 4.

 Re-using needles puts you at risk of infection.

 If you’re taking this as an injection, it’s important to use sterile needles that are disposed of properly.
 If you are injecting yourself, you can find lots of safety information on our self-injection page.